 - The $50,000 maximum account contribution

-In 2005, the CESG expanded through the Additional CESG to help middle- and low-income families reach their education savings goals easier.
+In 2005, the CESG expanded through the Additional CESG to help middle- and low-income families achieve their education savings goals.
 The Additional CESG provides an extra 10% or 20% and matches the first $500 worth of contributions annually.

 The Canada Learning Bond (CLB)